Judenplatz: History

 Jews began settling in Vienna and in the area that was to become Judenplatz around 1150, coinciding with the settlement of the House of Babenberg.
-The first written mention names named the area "Schulhof" in 1294, a name which lasted until the pogrom of 1421.
+The first written mention named the area "Schulhof" in 1294, a name which lasted until the pogrom of 1421.
 By the year 1400, 800 inhabitants lived here including merchants, bankers, and scholars.
 The Jewish city extended north up to the church Maria am Gestade, the west side became Tiefer Graben street, the east side was bounded by Tuchlaubenstreet, and the south side formed the square "Am Hof".
 The Ghetto possessed 70 houses, which were arranged so that their back walls formed a closed delimitation wall.
 The Ghetto could be entered by four gates, the two main entrances lay on the Wipplingerstrasse.

 At Judenplatz was the Jewish hospital, the Synagogue, the bath house, the house of the Rabbi and the Jewish school- all among the most important in German speaking countries.
 The synagogue lay between the later Jordangasse and Kurrentgasse streets.
 Because of the school the square bore the name "Schulhof" as it was a schoolyard at that time.
 Later this name was transferred to a smaller square situated in the immediate neighborhood, and the neighborhood is still called so today.
 The designation "Neuer Platz" was given to the original schoolyard in 1423, and since 1437 it has been called Judenplatz.